osquery/osquery/docs/wiki/development/building.md

 - The example query packs from the repository
 - Folder structures required for logging

+What follows are instructions for directly invoking `cpack` on each platform, should you wish to create a more custom deployment package.
+For the most part this is not encouraged, and users should stick with leveraging the `package` target as detailed above.

+### On Linux:

 To create a DEB, RPM, or TGZ on Linux, CPack will attempt to auto-detect the appropriate package type.
 You may override this with the CMake `PACKAGING_SYSTEM` variable as seen in the example below.